-St Pancras International Station
+St. Pancras International Station

-St Pancras International Station is located on the northern fringe of central London and has thirteen platforms.
+St. Pancras International Station is located on the northern fringe of central London and has thirteen platforms.
 Six platforms (nos.
 5 to 10 inclusive) are for use by international services.
 Four platforms (nos.
-1 to 4 inclusive) are for use by domestic services on the NR Network to major towns and cities in the North and Midlands.
+1 to 4 inclusive) are for use by domestic services on the NRIL Network to major towns and cities in the North and Midlands.
 Three platforms (nos.
 11 to 13 inclusive) are for use by high-speed domestic services to and from Stratford International, Ebbsfleet International, Ashford International and North and East Kent.
 Platforms 1-13 are elevated above ground level, and all are accessible via escalators, lifts or stairs.